Spiritual fasting is the fast track to discover your truth and where your addictions lie.

-I believe that the word "control" brings up negative connotations anyway, since this is something that you try do with your head instead of your heart.
+I believe that the word "control" brings up negative connotations anyway, since this is something that you try to do with your head instead of your heart.
 If you open up yourself to learn self-awareness, the heart is always involved.
 The best way that I have found to become more open and self-aware is by opening my heart to my personal truths through spiritual fasting.

 You may wish to use my heart meditation to increase your ability to open your heart to self-awareness.
 Your heart is your window to what has truth and meaning in your life.
 Opening your heart allows the Spirit and fresh insights to flow in.
 If your body is a window to your soul, it definitely starts with your heart.
 Becoming more aware of your heart is imperative for your growth and healing.
-Subscribe to my newsletter and you can download this mediation for free!

 Most of you don’t realize that your habits may have become additions.
 Your unhealthy habits creep into your beings slowly and insidiously.
 Until just like this seedling growing out of the rock, from the side of the cliff, a small habit takes root.
 Then before you know it, a tree is growing in the rock of your soul, and it is almost impossible to pull it out.

 I have increased my own self-awareness regarding my personal addictions.
 I have successfully done caffeine fasts, alcohol fasts, and television fasts.